 What Is a Pull Day?

-When it’s programmed as part of a push, pull, legs split, a pull day workout is typically focused on pulling movements for the upper body, such as rows, pull-ups (or pulldowns) and curls.
+When they’re programmed as part of a push, pull, legs split, pull day workouts typically focus on pulling movements for the upper body, such as rows, pull-ups (or pulldowns) and curls.

 Push/Pull/Legs Split Overview